 This post will cover our top 16 tips for flying with kids that will lead to less stressful family air travel.

 Discover the preparation needed to gear up for air travel with kids, as well as ultimate strategies that will help kids stay calm and happy when flying.

-By investing time into these planning techniques your flight will go smoother and you’ll be off to a fantastic start (and finish) to your family travels!
+By investing time into these planning techniques your flight will go smoother and better!

 Before Your Flight

-Scheduling a flight during nap time is a better idea that expecting them to sit quietly during a time when they are typically more energetic.
+Scheduling a flight during nap time is a better idea than expecting them to sit quietly during a time when they are typically more energetic.

 If planning a morning flight, ensure that you help set your child up for success by them getting a good night’s sleep ahead of time.

 If considering a red-eye flight, contemplate how well your child can fall asleep in a new and unusual sleeping environment.

 The last thing you want is hyperactive or crying children when other passengers are trying to rest.